 Most software vendors are proud to call large, global enterprises their customers.
-However, only few appreciate the effort that these enterprises have to invest to stay in control and manage licenses within their organization, and consequently only few software vendors provide their enterprise customers with the right tools to streamline the related processes.
+However, only few appreciate the effort that these enterprises have to invest to stay in control and manage software licensing within their organization, and consequently only few software vendors provide their enterprise customers with the right tools to streamline the related processes.

 Enterprises using software are challenged with managing licenses, entitlements and devices within a sophisticated network of subsidiaries and other organization units like departments and cost centers, usually within a multi-level hierarchy.
-Each organization is structured differently and there are innumerable ways in which enterprises structure their license management processes.
+Each organization is structured differently and there are innumerable ways in which enterprises structure their software license management processes.
 Here are just a few common scenarios:

 - Central purchasing and management – all software licenses are purchased centrally by a headquarter or holding entity that also manages software licenses for the entire organization